chingu-voyages/voyage-project-tier1-recipes/README.md

 #### Functionality

 -   User can see a landing page containing at least the following components:
-    - [ ] A header component displaying a brief how-to-use.
+    - [ ] Header component displaying a brief how-to-use.
-    - [ ] Search field allowing them input ingredient.
+    - [ ] Search field that enables users to input ingredient.
-    - [ ] A scrollable list of recipes containing the result of the search criteria.
+    - [ ] A scrollable list of recipes displaying the results based on the search criteria.
     - [ ] A summary main recipe component: it should display recipe image, name and link to details.
     - [ ] A summary detail recipe component: it should display recipe name, category, and instructions

 - Search Component
-    - [ ] User will be able to input ingredient.
+    - [ ] User can input an ingredient.
-    - [ ] Search on a press of the Enter key or clicking the 'Search' button/icon.
+    - [ ] Initiate the search by either pressing the Enter key or clicking the 'Search' button/icon.

 - Main Data Display Component
     - [ ] Display result for each recipe in the main component.
-    - [ ] If no search ingredient has been inputed, then stay on header component.
+    - [ ] Remain on the header component if no search ingredient has been entered.

 - Summary Detail Component
     - [ ] Display the following information of the selected recipe: